 AI Agency Referral Strategy: How to Build a Referral Machine

-This guide gives you the complete framework to build a referral machine for your AI automation agency — from identifying your referral sources to creating the systems that keep referrals flowing consistently.
+This guide gives you the complete framework to build a referral machine for your AI automation agency — from identifying your referral sources to creating the systems that keep referrals flowing consistently, including the scripts, incentive structures, and tracking mechanisms that make it all work.

 The Three Types of Referral Sources for AI Agencies